JSS University Mysore Sciences 2026

 What has changed?

-Assertion-Reason questions increasing
+Statement-based questions are increasing

 Questions are being framed from the tiniest NCERT details possible.